 Value-added tax (VAT) in The Bahamas is currently 10%.

-So, in general expect living costs to be more expensive.
+So, in general, expect living costs to be more expensive.
 For reference, The Bahamas is said to be the most expensive country in Latin America and the third most expensive country in the world.

-What about this Digital Nomad Visa?
+What About the Bahamas Digital Nomad Visa?

 In October 2020, The Bahamas launched its own Digital Nomad Visa, called Bahamas Extended Access Travel Stay (BEATS).
 The BEATS program, gives you the possibility to apply for a one-year visa.
 This visa allows you to live in the Bahamas while working for an employer based in a different country.